nilearn/nilearn/doc/developers/group_sparse_covariance.rst

 or bad results.
-The convergence rate highly depends on the number of features (size of one covariance matrix), and on the value of the regularization parameter (high values give fast convergence, and low values slow convergenc).
+The convergence rate highly depends on the number of features (size of one covariance matrix), and on the value of the regularization parameter (high values give fast convergence, and low values slow convergence).
 If the requested iteration number is too low, large or weakly regularized problems will be far from the optimum.
 On the other hand, if the requested iteration number is too large, a lot of time is wasted for almost no gain.